chcosta/buildtools/Documentation/VSTSBuildManagement.md

 2. GitHub - This is a nice choice because it has the benefit of evolving / moving, along with the code it is tied to.
 On the negative side, it forces every dev to carry these definitions with in their enlistment them when 99.9% of devs will not need or care about them.

+*Solution*

-My preference is for option 1.
-There is a small maintenance cost which we will have to pay, but we should be cognizant of changes in this area anyways.
-We're still able to branch / fork build definitions in sync with product changes.
+We are going to prefer option 2.
+We will be able to manage our build deifnitions along with the source code they are associated with.
+We will also be able to branch / fork build definitions in sync with product changes.

 **REST API Contract support**